hub-ry/quartz_site/content/Forest/BtTYFCBEWBO - Translated.md

-Song: By the Time Your Father Comes Back Everything Will Be Over
+Song: By the Time Your Father Comes Back Everything Will Be Over - Damkdamgugu